JADES: A large population of obscured, narrow line AGN at high redshift: Discussion

 \subsection{Host Galaxy properties}

 One of the key questions of studying AGN host galaxies is investigating their star-formation properties.
 Until the launch of JWST, these studies have mostly focused on $z<3$ moderate luminosity AGN and $z>4$ quasars.
 These studies have shown that AGN host galaxies have SFR at, or just below, the level of the star-forming galaxies main sequence (SFMS) at Cosmic Noon when mass-matching the active and inactive samples \citep[$z\sim1-3$;][]{Santini12,Rosario13b,Vito14b,Mullaney15,Stanley15,Azadi15,Scholtz18, ForsterSchreiber19}.
 With the launch of JWST, we can now select and measure the SFR of moderate luminosity AGN at high redshift.
-Additionally, unlike previous studies with JWST focusing on type-1 AGN, we do not suffer from the AGN contaminating the continuum emission in our spectra, and hence modeling the stellar SED of the host galaxy is less problematic (although the AGN can still contaminate the Balmer emission lines hence making them less reliable for the SFR estimation).
+Additionally, unlike previous studies with JWST focusing on type-1 AGN, we do not suffer from the AGN contaminating the continuum emission in our spectra, and hence modelling the stellar SED of the host galaxy is less problematic (although the AGN can still contaminate the Balmer emission lines hence making them less reliable for the SFR estimation).
+In order to verify our SED fitting, we also used the SED fitting results from NIRCam photometry only performed by \citet{Simmonds24b} and we do not find any differences in our conclusions.

 In \S \ref{sec:SED_fitting}, we described the SED fitting approach adopted to derive the SFR and stellar masses.
+Here we further highlight that the SFR used in this work are averaged from the past 10 Myr.
+However, the results of our analysis do not change if we use SFR averaged over a different time span (e.g. 100 Myr).
 We use the star-forming main sequence (SFMS) prescription from \citet{Looser23SFH}, who estimated the SFMS based on 3 separate redshifts bins for sources from JADES with M$_{*}< 10^{9.3}$M$_{\odot}$.
 For AGN at Cosmic Noon, \citep{Harrison16, Circosta18} we use the SFMS prescription of \citet{Schreiber15} as it covers the redshift and stellar mass range of our AGN.
 It is worth mentioning that \citet{Schreiber15} includes a turnover at high stellar masses.